ThisMahdi/Django-Number-Generator/README.md

 # Django-Number-Generator

-The simplest number generator with Django Framework ;D
+The simplest number generator with Django Framework ;D (Really the simplest!)

 ## What you need?